Freihaut/Freihaut/README.md

 #### Welcome to my GitHub Profile :blush:

-Here you mostly find the apps, data and data analysis of my research projects.
-I mostly worked with React.js (and Electron.js in later projects) to create research software and analyzed the data with Python (and a little bit of R).
+Here you can find the apps, data and data analysis of my research projects.
+I mostly worked with React.js (and Electron.js in later projects) to create research software and conducted data analysis with Python (and a little bit of R).
 Feel free to contact me with questions or feedback regarding my code or research at any time.

 <!--
 **Freihaut/Freihaut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.